aliang6/cse320/README.md

 - Current working directory (pwd)
 - Pipeline, redirectional, and their combinations (|, <, >)

-## Homework 5 - Server
+## Homework 5 - Multi-threaded server
-- Multi-threaded server
 - Manages workers using an asynchronous queue
 - Stores keys and values into a thread-safe hash-map